How To Measure and Increase Digital Marketing ROI

 Search Engine Optimization (SEO) is a staple of online success.
 It involves optimizing your website’s content to appeal to search engines like Google.
 Your efforts in this area will then determine where you appear on the search engine results page.

 And it doesn’t take a genius to know that the higher you rank, the more traffic you’ll get and the better your conversions will be.
-On average, 53% of traffic for your business will be driven by organic searching.
-It may seem a bit of a basic thing to cover, but sometimes the simplest solutions are often the best.

 Of course, there are some challenges when it comes to SEO marketing, not least of which is that Google regularly runs algorithm updates that reshuffle the deck and reset the criteria for what makes a good piece of content.